Welcome to the GliderThrow_Meter’s documentation!¶

 Using a dual system simplifies a lot the throw setting of your model by having a direct view of “equivalent” control surfaces at the same time (left and right aileron, or flap).

-As the first device embedded a small http server, the data can be viewed through any web browser on a smartphone (Android, iOS, etc.), PC or MAC.
+As the first device embedded a small http server, the data can be viewed through any web browser on a smartphone, PC or MAC, using Windows, Linux, Android or iOS.

 UI is built using bootstrap and jquery, and all the files needed are embedded in the .rodata segment of the first device.

 The project is made up of two parts, the server (Esp_mad_Server directory) and the client (Esp_mad_Client directory).

 Two extras libraries are used in the project : i2clibdev and MPU6050 from jrowberg.

 These libraries are in the extra_components directory of the project.

 This project is build using the ESP-IDF 4.0.3 CMake Build System.
 Please refer to the espressif documentation for more information to setup an ESP-IDF environnement.